 Within three years of having modified its SWMP to ensure that reduction of the POC. specified in the TMDL is achieved, covered entities in future TMDL areas must assess their progress and evaluate their SWMP to determine the MS4's effectiveness in reducing their discharges of TMDL POC(s) to TMDL water bodies.
-This assessment headling their distantages of miDL POC(s) to miDL water boules.
 This assessment shall be conducted for the portions of the small MS4 storm sewershed that are within the TMDL watershed.
 The assessment shall be done using Department supported modeling of pollutant loading from the storm sewershed.